 Scheme of Arrangement

-Scheme of arrangement are events usually composed of a consent component which, in case of approval by a given percentage of shareholders makes the restructuring of the instrument mandatory to all holders.
+Scheme of arrangement are events usually composed of a consent component which, in case of approval by a given percentage of shareholders makes the restructuring of the instrument mandatory to all shareholders.

 Due to their complexity, these events can contain a large set of options and might require the usage of additional narrative information to detail the conditions and outturn of each option.